Oversite

 NOTES:

 1. Gettier problem - In most of these scenarios it seems that people are mistaken in their justification for various reason.
 It was not correct justification.
 The problem seems to be fixed by saying or inferring that indeed the justification itself has to be true.
 Obviously.
 Some think "warranted" is a better term than "justified".
 But information can be wrongly warranted as easily as it can be wrongly justified.
+In order to make the philosophers happy and the Gettier problem finally go away I would redefine Knowledge as "Truly Justified True Belief".

 2. "What is truth?" is an interesting and complex question.
 Some people, let's call them the "skeptics", say their is no absolute truth and Knowledge.
 An example of this would be the claim that we actually live in a simulation - think "The Matrix" without the red pill.
 Or we are all dreaming our lives.
 Or, as Descartes suggested as a possibility, we are being continually deceived by a demon.
 In which case everything which we think we know is wrong.
 These arguments could be used to counter anything.
 There are other less extreme, but often far fetched, arguments that can also be used to punch holes in any justification.
 Ultimately this type of argument is a dead end.
 If you want to progress a discussion on knowledge you have to accept that some form of Knowledge is indeed possible.
 Then you need to decide what that is.